 Volkswagen's Mexico factory workers reject union pay deal

-MEXICO CITY, Sept 1 (Reuters) - Workers at Volkswagen's VOWG_p.DE Mexico factory on Wednesday rejected a deal for a 9% pay hike, according to an official statement, voting for a second time against what would have become the country's largest automaker raise in recent years.
+MEXICO CITY, Sept 1 (Reuters) - Volkswagen VOWG_p.DE workers at its main Mexico factory rejected a deal for a 9% pay hike, an official statement said, voting for a second time against what would have been the country's largest salary raise by an auto maker in recent years.

 The union for workers at the plant in Puebla, in central Mexico, had initially sought a raise of more than 15% to account for soaring inflation, from salaries that range from $15 to $48 per day.